me-me-big-boy/taleism/believers.md

 - Surya Saini (A soul seeking guidance under our Lord's light)
 - Ayush Jain (A wanderer in the desert of dark world, with unshakable faith in Lord Tale and his "Margdarshan")
 - Praduman Goyal (A New Soul wandering confused in Desert of Applied Maths, seek for the "Margdarshan" of this desert's GOD)
+- Kanish (A wanderer walking through every blackened cloud and trying to find the furtive white moonlight under the mentorship of Lord.)
 - [add your name here]